jojobear13/shinpokered/README.md

 **Note: Changelogs may contain spoilers**
 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

+v1.24.6(hotfix 4)
+- Some hidden Game Corner coins can now be accessed when they previously were not.
+- The menu for field moves can now support up to five field moves for developer purposes.

 v1.24.6(hotfix 3)
 - Fixed a problem from 1.24.6hotfix where status screen type was not loading correctly from the PC box